 Most mosquito bites will heal on their own without any need for additional treatment.
 However, the eyelid is a sensitive area and may require special care to speed up the healing process.

 Experiencing symptoms of an infected mosquito bite on the eye?
 Have any questions or concerns about your eye health or vision?
 We're here to help!
-Simply contact James Tracey Eye Care in Midtown and one of our professional eye care professionals will be happy to assist.
+Simply contact James Tracey Eye Care in Woodcliff Lake and one of our professional eye care professionals will be happy to assist.

 What is an eye infection?